 “After my stepfather’s death [in 2008], I was really lost,” shares Ina, “I had the choice to sell or close the business then, but I couldn’t.”
 Even as she stood on a path that she never thought she would be on, she decided to embrace what she realized were blessings and, of course, take care of her stepfather’s legacy.

 One of those blessings included the distribution rights to the top industrial laundry machine in the United States, which she uses for all her laundromats.
 “You could opt for cheaper, smaller machines, but the capacity, efficiency, machine life, and quality will also be lower.
 Our machines are built to last up to 15 years, so in the long run it’s well worth it.”
 Of the P4.5M to P5M needed to open, P3M to P3.5M would go to washing and drying machines.

-Construction costs ran between P1M to P1.5M, with the water and gas systems driving up the majority of the expenses.
+Construction costs for her laundromat business ran between P1M to P1.5M, with the water and gas systems driving up the majority of the expenses.
 In La Union, where there is ironically a water supply problem throughout the year, Ina had to invest in installing her own water tank on the premises.
 She also estimates that up to P500,000 will be used for starting capital, permits, fees, deposits, and accessories.

 When your business is a (literal) chore

 “When choosing a location, we like to go around and see if it is a place we personally would like to frequent,” says Ina, “Somewhere close to neighborhoods, where you can feel at home—because laundry is a home chore.
 You wouldn’t really want to go to a mall to do your laundry.”

 Ina considers a lot of things before setting up a new branch, noting that while foot traffic and accessiblity are high on the priority list, a good vibes and a moderate flow of people are also equally important.
 “How much are the trikes around the area?
 Is there parking?
 Or is it too busy on the street?
 People don’t like to hang out in those spaces.”